12.5 AMA PRA Category 1 CreditsTM

 $495 for Nurses, Residents, Students & Others

-Dr. Helms arrived at the University of Mississippi with 35 years of private practice experience in Warren, Ohio.
-He graduated from The Ohio State University College of Medicine and completed his Dermatology residency at the University of Pittsburgh.
+Dr. Helms earned his MD degree at the Ohio State University College of Medicine in Columbus, Ohio and completed residency training in dermatology at the University of Pittsburgh, Pa.

 Professor and Chair of Dermatology

 University of Mississippi Medical Center (UMMC)